 Medicines need to be started before you travel, and must be in-date.
 Buying medications abroad is risky.
 They could be of inferior quality, contaminated or simply fake.
 Therefore they may not protect you against malaria and could be harmful.

 No, not yet.
 Scientists are working to develop one, but as the parasite constantly changes its surface to evade the immune system, it is proving difficult.

 What if I am pregnant?

-Infections, including malaria, can be more severe during pregnancy.
-Malaria increases the risk of miscarriage, prematurity and stillbirth.
+Malaria is more likely to be severe or fatal in women who are pregnant.
+Malaria increases the risk of miscarriage, prematurity, and stillbirth.
 Travel to malarial zones is best avoided.
 If travel is essential, anti-malarial medication is very important.

 No. The amount of medicine in breast milk is unlikely to be enough to provide protection against malaria for the infant.

 If I get malaria, will I have it for the rest of my life?